edhowland/viper/Bugs.md

 ## The unalias command should take an unlimited of alias arguments

+Note: This is also an earlier Todo item

 Also, if the string is not aliased, report an error and return false

 But continue to unalias the rest of the arguments